zenparsing/remock/README.md

 Keys with special semantics:

 - `globalVars`: An array of objects which will be restored to their pre-mock state when the promise returned by the callback has been resolved or rejected.
+The following global objects are always implicitly restored:
+  - `global`
+  - `Date`
+  - `Date.prototype`